 What is the most common mistake HNW individuals make in tax planning?

 The most common mistake is being reactive rather than proactive.
 They wait until year-end to minimize the current year’s income tax liability instead of implementing multi-year structural planning (like trusts or charitable foundations) that mitigate capital gains and estate taxes decades into the future.
+Additionally, when considering investment vehicles, it’s important to understand options like fractional shares, which offer both opportunities and risks for building a diversified portfolio.

 How does an Irrevocable Trust save on estate tax?